-The PNCC's 5-year Mid-Term Business Plan (2014-2018) developed with the expert assistance of Mr. Akira Maeda in 2013 provides a road map for financial sustainability of the corporation.
-Based on the Business Plan, PNCC implemented a 3G platform in 2015 to advance its GSM cellular services.
-Expansion of 3G service coverage into the whole Babeldaod, Peleliu and Angaur was completed in 2016.

-In 2017, PNCC implemented the more advanced 4G services and will continue looking into future economic and technological growth.
+The PNCC's 5-year Mid-Term Business Plan (2014-2018), developed with expert assistance of Mr. Akira Maeda in 2013 provides road map for financial sustainability of the corporation.
+Based on the Business Plan, PNCC implemented 3G platform in 2015 to advance its GSM cellular services.
+In 2016, PNCC completed the expansion of 3G service coverage to the whole Babeldaod, Peleliu and Angaur.
+In 2017, PNCC implemented the more advanced 4G services and improve quality of service for customer retention and penetration of the tourism market.
+PNCC updated its Strategic Plans in 2018 which covers 5 years period (2019 - 2024).